lokkeshvertk/pedestrian-gaze/README.md

 # Setup

 The code is written in Python.
 The system is tested with Python 3.6.9.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows):
-- `pip install -e ped-gaze` will setup the project as a package accessible in the environment.
+- `pip install -e pedestrian-gaze` will setup the project as a package accessible in the environment.
-- `pip install -r ped-gaze/requirements.txt` will install the the required packages.
+- `pip install -r pedestrian-gaze/requirements.txt` will install the the required packages.

 # Analysis